-- CM-7.1.1 All locally incorporated banks should notify the CBB of any write-off of a credit facility, (i.e., loan, overdraft and any other credit facility) of an amount in excess of BD 100,000, or its equivalent in foreign currency. - CM-7.1.2 Such notification should be accompanied by documentary evidence showing, beyond reasonable doubt, that the customer does not possess the resources to fulfil the outstanding obligation.
+All locally incorporated banks must notify the CBB of any write-off of a credit facility, (i.e., loan, overdraft and any other credit facility) of an amount in excess of BD 100,000, or its equivalent in foreign currency.

+Such notification should be accompanied by documentary evidence showing, beyond reasonable doubt, that the customer does not possess the resources to fulfil the outstanding obligation.

-Banks should also obtain the CBB's prior written approval before writing off any of the following:
+Banks must also obtain the CBB's prior written approval before writing off any of the following: